aware2all

 Safety systems for autonomous vehicles

-Why safety systems for autonomous vehicles are necessary?
+Why are safety systems for autonomous vehicles necessary?

 In 2020, someone died on European roads every 25 minutes, with a total of 18,844 people that lost their lives.
 It represents an unprecedented annual fall of 17% on 2019 result of lower traffic volumes due to the COVID-19 pandemic, but it is expected that traffic accidents will soar again once the pandemic subsides.
 More than 46% of those killed in Europe in 2018 were Vulnerable Road Users (VRUs) – pedestrians, cyclists and motorcyclists – and it was estimated that human error was involved in about 95% of all road traffic accidents.
 HAVs have the potential to improve road safety by reducing crashes due to driver error and also by representing an alternative to high-risk drivers (e.g., drunk or distracted drivers).